wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 1.80 =
+= 1.81 =
-Full taxonomy meta box support in the Media Manager Modal Window.
-Checkbox-style meta box for flat taxonomies.
-Fourteen other enhancements, nine fixes.
+Corrects serious defect in Media Manager Modal Window file uploading.
+Adds item-specific tag clouds.
+One other enhancement, five other fixes.

 == Other Notes ==